Lucevar/mw-immersion-mods/catalogues/redoran-quests.md

 # Athyn Sarethi's Quests, Ald'ruhn
 #### Rescue Varvur Sarethi
 * [**Quest Tweaks & Alternatives 1.19**](https://www.dropbox.com/s/0ihtlpfrzfhiwxo/QTA_1.19.7z?dl=0) by Stuporstar
-** You can no longer cheese the quest by sneaking.
+-- You can no longer cheese the quest by sneaking.
 If you don't want to have to defend him you can give him an invisibility potion.
 The quality of the potion determines how long you have to sneak him out.
-** You can have Cienne Sintieve make you a suitable invisibility potion once you've started this quest - but she'll charge for it.
+-- You can have Cienne Sintieve make you a suitable invisibility potion once you've started this quest - but she'll charge for it.
 #### Clear Varvur Sarethi's Name
 * [**Quest Tweaks & Alternatives 1.19**](https://www.dropbox.com/s/0ihtlpfrzfhiwxo/QTA_1.19.7z?dl=0) by Stuporstar
 Changes Varvur's dialogue to explain why he can't just talk to his father himself.
 #### Ondres Nerano's Slander
 * [**Current Councilors**](https://www.nexusmods.com/morrowind/mods/47342) by PoodleSandwich2
+After you have won your dual with Bolvyn Venim, Athyn Sarethi will no longer mention him as a current councilor, or refer to Bolvyn as though he is still alive during the quest “Ondres Nerano's Slanders”.
 * [**Quest Tweaks & Alternatives 1.19**](https://www.dropbox.com/s/0ihtlpfrzfhiwxo/QTA_1.19.7z?dl=0) by Stuporstar
 Tweaks Ondres Nerano's dialogue.
 #### Shurinbaal